-In 2021, you need to take a step back to assess the effectiveness of your current SaaS marketing strategy to find potential course corrections and areas to improve you SaaS marketing plan.
+In 2021, you need to take a step back to assess the effectiveness of your current SaaS marketing strategy to find potential course corrections and areas to improve your B2B SaaS marketing plan.

 55% of SAAS companies rate Customer Retention Cost as the key metric to measure.
 (Totango)

 Trying to market SaaS platforms as though it is a standard B2B solution will likely fall flat in today’s crowded market.
-Since most SaaS platforms are so obsessed with lead generation, they often hinge closing sales based on features and price given the growing field of SaaS competitors.
+Since most SaaS platforms are so obsessed with lead generation and top-line revenue growth, they often hinge closing sales based on features and price instead of focusing on selling value and solutions.
 This is where refining your SaaS marketing tactics to minimize customer churn, optimize SaaS pricing, and grow your SaaS subscription business end-to-end.

 The more your sales ready messaging focuses on the future state of your ideal customer and how your SaaS platform solves those problems, the more likely your brand is to stand-out from the crowd an convert a website visitor into a tree trial on your SaaS platform.